AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

         wget https://github.com/AdvancedPhotonSource/cohere-ui/archive/main.zip
         unzip main.zip

 | After the package is installed run setup.py and install_pkgs.sh/install_pkgs.bat scripts.
 The setup.py script modifies paths from relative to absolute in the provided example configuration.
 The install_pkgs script installs python packages xrayutilities, mayavi, and pyqt that are required to run the cohere-ui.
-During the installation user must interact with dialog to agree to the steps when installing the packages.:

   ::